When and how to wash a baby

 ’In their own bath seat, in with you, in the kitchen sink - genuinely it doesn’t matter how you bath them as long as you both feel comfortable.

 As well as being crucial for cleanliness, bath-time can be incredibly bonding for both parent and baby.
-As babies need your undivided attention during this time, it’s a great opportunity to really drink them all in, not to mention being a nice way to wind down after a busy day and (for baby) before bedtime.
+As babies need your undivided attention during this time, it’s a great opportunity to really drink them all in, not to mention playtime with your baby being a nice way to wind down after a busy day and (for baby) before bedtime.

 And as they grow, playing with their rubber ducky and splashing around in bubbles becomes even more fun, and bath-time may well grow to be their (and your) favorite time of day.